 The Miele Classic C1 has decent storing capabilities.
 It has an attachment that allows you to store the tools and brushes directly on the vacuum.
 The vacuum head can also clip onto the vacuum, which can help you save more space.
 There's a button for automatically retracting the cable too.

 This vacuum has a very good-sized dirt compartment.
 While Miele advertises this compartment to hold 4.5L, we measured quite a bit less.
 That being said, it still holds quite a bit of debris.
 There's also a physical indicator on the vacuum's body to let you know when the dirt compartment is full.
+If you want a canister vacuum with a much bigger dirt compartment, check out the NaceCare HVR 200 Henry.

 The Miele Classic C1 has a disappointing range.
 Its cord length is one of the shortest we've tested so far, so you may need to change plug-ins frequently to clean large rooms.
+If that's a significant issue and you don't mind using an upright vacuum, take a look at the Miele Dynamic U1 PowerLine, which has a power cord that's more than twice as long as that of the C1.

 The Miele Classic C1 is a corded vacuum and it doesn't use a battery.